 - A. Size and Capacity Determination - 1.
 Calculations - a.
 Hazen Williams Friction Coefficient C = 100, higher C coefficient may be used for new mains only upon approval by CCSUD with sufficient documentation to show effects of long-term use. - b.
 Average day demand = 300 gal/connection/day - c.
 1 standard residential connection = 1 LUE - d.
 An LUE calculator is available for determining LUE counts and water usage for non-standard service.
-The LUE calculator can be found on CCSUD's website. - 2.
-Peak Hour Demand Requirements - a.
+The LUE calculator can be found at CCSUD's website.

+- 2. Peak Hour Demand Requirements - a.
 The maximum allowable velocity shall not exceed 5 feet per second (fps). - b.
-The minimum pressure at any point in the affected pressure zone must not be less than 35 psi.

-- 3. Emergency Demand (Fire Flow) Requirements - a.
+The minimum pressure at any point in the affected pressure zone must not be less than 35 psi. - 3.
+Emergency Demand (Fire Flow) Requirements - a.
 The maximum allowable velocity shall not exceed 10 fps. - b.
 Fire flow requirements will be by the applicable city and extraterritorial jurisdiction fire codes and fire marshal requirements. - c.
 The minimum residual pressure at any point in the affected pressure zone at peak day plus fire flow must not be less than 20 psi. - 4.
 Sizing of Water Mains Computer modeling is preferred for sizing water mains.
 However, for water mains less than 12 inches in diameter other engineering calculation methods may be accepted.
 The largest size, as determined by comparing the service area's peak hour demand and peak day plus fire flow demand, shall be used. - B. Water Mains - 1.
+Water mains shall be placed in the CCSUD exclusive easement or public utility easement (PUE) as agreed upon in the Non-Standard Service Agreement (NSSA).
+Easements shall be shown and labeled on the plat and plan set. - 2.
 Water mains shall be a minimum of 8 inches.
-However, the minimum main size will be governed by various factors which include fire protection requirements, high density land usage, and the designer's consideration of general system gridding, future transmission mains, neighboring developments, and area configuration. - 2.
+The minimum main size for any street type, however, will be governed by various factors which include fire protection requirements, high density land usage, and the designer's consideration of general system gridding, future transmission mains, neighboring developments, and area configuration.
+Looped systems are required for service reliability. - 3.
 Water main velocities under typical system operations (non-fire flow events) shall be under 5 fps.
-During fire flow events, velocities shall not exceed 10 fps. - 3.
+During fire flow events, velocities shall not exceed 10 fps. - 4.
 Water mains under existing or proposed roads shall be ductile iron or encased with PVC pipe.
-The ductile iron pipe or PVC casing shall extend a minimum of 5 feet past each end of road pavement or from the end of the sidewalk. - 4.
-Water mains should be located where maintenance can be accomplished with the least interference with traffic, structures, and other utilities. - 5.
-Spacing requirements for CCSUD water mains must adhere to the following: - a.
-Water and wastewater mains must comply with TCEQ rules [30 TAC §217.53 (d) (3) and 30 TAC §290.44 (E)] or have a variance approved by TCEQ before submittal to CCSUD. - b.
-Water mains crossing under a storm pipe or concrete channel crossing shall be Certa-Lok C900/RJIB (DR 18) and encased in steel casing.
-The casing shall extend 5 feet from the edge of the channel on both sides horizontally.
-The diameter size of the steel casing shall be based on the District's Casing Detail.
-A minimum spacing of 2.5 feet shall be provided from the bottom of the storm pipe or concrete channel to the top of water main casing. - c.
-Water mains crossing under a proposed manmade earthen channel must be installed with a minimum spacing of 2.5 feet from the bottom of the channel to the top of water main.
-Casing is not required under earthen channels.
+The ductile iron pipe or PVC casing shall extend a minimum of 5 feet past each end of road pavement or from the end of the sidewalk. - 5.
+Water mains should be located where maintenance can be accomplished with the least interference with traffic, structures, and other utilities.
+The following are requirements when crossing CCSUD water mains: - 6.
+The separation between water and wastewater mains must comply with TCEQ rules or have a variance approved by TCEQ before submittal to CCSUD. - a.
+30 TAC §217.53 (d) (3)